 …and Paninis…and toasties (with organic whole wheat, of course)…sandwiches cheddar cheese and onion (organic!) and so on and organic so on and on… Oh, and PIES!
 Mushroom and leek, and lentil and olive pies!!!
 This is as adventurous as it gets…

 But to continue your walking tour…past ecomobiles and earth ships - to the grand straw bale and fancy timber houses in the colorful Field of Dreams.
-In 2004 you might have bought one for under 50,000 pounds, but now many are over 300,000.
-The Findhorn Foundation is now a huge and successful charity business.
+In 2004 you might have bought one for under £50,000, but now many are over £300,000.
+The Findhorn Foundation, registered as a Scottish Charitable Trust and a Visit Scotland Tourist Attraction, is now a huge and successful charity business.

 Living in a community where economic, political, social, spiritual, ecological and professional relationships all intersect can feel like a pressure cooker at times.
 But to Brooklyn-born artist Randy Klinger, founder of the Moray Art Centre, Findhorn is a magical wish-fulfilling place.
 He says this because this luminous arts facility (powered by solar and geothermal energies) started with Randy's crazy dream and a rusty shed.

 "I fled New York City's cold cynical art scene in 1992, and started teaching art at Findhorn in a 50-year-old rusty metal shed with no insulation, bad lighting, and a pot belly stove, says Randy.
 "It rained as much inside as it did outside.
 That lasted 14 years, during which my vision of beauty - something that can bring you to the darkest depths of tragedy then uplift you to a greater brightness, attracted more and more people.